 Buying a new or old car decision varies by person to person but in my opinion, it is always beneficial to buy a new one if your stay is going to be longer than 13 months.

-My opinion may sound contradictory to what you would normally hear from your peers when you land here in the USA for the first time.
+My opinion may sound contradictory to what you would normally hear from your peers.

 Most would almost always advise you to go for a used car within the budget of about USD 4-5K and save money.
 The primary reason behind this is ‘No credit’ history.